learn-co-curriculum/jsfunc-mod-iterator-methods/README.md

 One drawback to this code is that the `studentPatronusName` function doesn't do much work.
-It just returns something that the `student` _already_ knew how to do..
+It just returns something that the `student` _already_ knew how to do.
 What if we use a function expression ("anonymous function") instead?

 ### `map` and a function expression